Ready to find the perfect college degree?

 A typical day for a dentist involves diagnosing and treating problems with patient’s teeth and other parts of the mouth.
 Often, dentists also provide instruction and education on how to effectively care for teeth.
 Diet choices, flossing, and overall dental hygiene are all things that may be discussed with patients.

 Dentists must be skilled in the use of dental tools and equipment.
-During dental school, students learn how to operate a variety of equipment, including brushes, drills, forceps, mirrors, probes, and scalpels.
-Dentists also operate x-ray machines.
-They use digital scanners, lasers, and a variety of other equipment and technologies.
+During dental school, students learn how to operate a variety of equipment, including:

 Beyond equipment training, dentists must know how to administer anesthetics to prevent patients from feeling pain during a procedure.
 They also prescribe medications, such as pain relievers and antibiotics.
 In dental school, students are trained to examine, diagnose, and treat damaged teeth and gums through repair and follow-up care.

 Most general practitioner dentists handle a variety of patient needs.
 A typical day may be filled with routine cleanings and cavity fillings.
-But, it is not unusual to treat unusual cases.
+But there are also unusual cases.
 Emergency visits may present unique problems.
 Dentists should be prepared to expect the unexpected on a daily basis.

 Work Environment of Dentists

 Many dentists own their own practices and either work alone or employ a very small staff.
-Some dentists work alongside partners, and it is not uncommon for dental students to forge relationships in dental school that will lead to business partnerships.
+Some dentists work alongside partners.
+It’s not uncommon for dental students to forge relationships in dental school that will lead to business partnerships.

 The work environment of a dentist is mostly the same across employers and occupations.
 A general dentist and an orthodontist both work in offices.
 They wear protective gear like masks, gloves, and safety shields that prevent the spread of infectious diseases.
 Dentists typically work set schedules, though emergencies may call for weekend and evening patient visits.
 Depending on the occupation, schedules may vary.
 However, most dentists work 40 hours per week, on average.